wrivaden/datasciencecoursera/README.md

 =======================================================
 Repository for Course Project

-Created by Wendy Rivdeneira - (wrivaden) on 4/22/15
+Created by Wendy Rivadeneira - (wrivaden) on 4/22/15